 Letters of intent must not be issued without the approval of the Head of Law and Governance as to the terms of the letter.

-All authority/decisions must be obtained as required in these rules and the constitution prior to any letter being issued where it is binding the Council to incur expenditure (i.e. the contractor is not proceeding at risk).
+All authority/decisions must be obtained as required in these rules and the Constitution prior to any letter being issued where it is binding the Council to incur expenditure (i.e. the contractor is not proceeding at risk).
 In addition all letters of intent must:

 Not be used as a means to circumvent proper contractual or procurement arrangements.